nickdp/nickdp.github.io/README.md

 ## Nicholas du Preez
 I am a director at [CM Solutions Metallurgical Consultancy and Laboratories](https://cm-solutions.co.za/).
 We are a South African-based company which provides assistance to the metallurgical industry.
-We offer metallurgical test work (with in-house analysis) and provide consulting services ranging from desktop, concept and pre-feasibility studies to onsite process optimisation.
+We offer metallurgical test work (with in-house analysis) and consulting services ranging from desktop, concept and pre-feasibility studies to process modelling to onsite process optimisation.

 I also assist in the development and maintenance of [Cycad Process](https://cycadprocess.com/), a flowsheeting and simulation package developed for metallurgical engineers.